CharlieSong1999/Demo/Readme.md

 ![](./img/Trajectory%20self-adapting%20redress.png)

 The final page demonstrates a trajectory self-adapting redress algorithm based on an ultra-precise diamond-cutting process.
 In the graph, the original command position, the redressed command position, and the following error will be depicted as a line graph.
-There are two types of trajectories to choose from, showing that our algorithm could tackle multiple situation.
+There are two types of trajectories to choose from, showing that our algorithm could tackle multiple situations.

 # Features